dhis2/dhis2-identity/README.md

 ![dhis2 favicon examples][favicon]

-The Favicon for DHIS2 is cutomised for use on the following platforms:
+The Favicon for DHIS2 is customized for use on the following platforms:

 - Desktop web browsers use a blue colored icon
 - iOS devices